niazahamd89/PosePlusSeg/README.md

 # Testing

-Please see the PosePlusSeg_Test folder for testing the model.
+Please lockout the `PosePlusSeg_Test` folder for testing the model.

 # Results